 12. Fort Food Street

 I recommend trying out Pani poori, Bhel Poori, different types of chat and Gulab Jamun for dessert.
 There is a reason why locals call it the city of food!
-Food ranges to different prices but is affordable and the ambience, as well as the view, is worth experiencing.
+Food ranges to different prices but is affordable and the ambiance, as well as the view, is worth experiencing.
 The area is well lit and security arrangements are adequately adding up to make this place a great point for hangout, for family, friends, and visitors.

 13. Sheesh Mahal